academic degrees

 affect/effect

-- “Effect” is more commonly used as a noun.
+- “Effect” is commonly used as a noun.
+"The speech had an effect"

 alumni designation/year graduated